rjl6789/initramfs-tools-pi4/README.md

 please read the scripts for details

 note:
 NOT using dropbear (using sshd instead)
-USING dhcpcd for ip address - this could all be a lot simpler if just using static ip but my usecase is for moving pi around and no access to router therefore dynamic ip.
+USING dhcpcd for ip address - this could all be a lot simpler if just using static ip, but my usecase is for moving pi around and no access to router therefore dynamic ip.

 lot's of additional configuration needed for encrypting - will add instructions to this readme later